dproctor/personal-website/books.md

 - The Idea Factory: Bell Labs and the Great Age of American Innovation (Jon Gertner)
 - Deaths of Despair and the Future of Capitalism (Angus Deaton and Anne Case)
+- G-Man: J. Edgar Hoover and the Making of the American Century Kindle Edition (Beverly Gage)

 {% for post in site.posts %}
 <li>